-You also might be interested: ford, ford transit connect, wagon, christmas, ford explorer, ford expedition, special edition, ford gt, sema show, ecoboost, v6, engine, ford ranger, production, ford mustang
+You also might be interested: ford, ford transit connect, wagon, christmas, ford explorer, police car, st, hybrid, detroit auto show, ford mustang, shelby gt500, ford expedition, special edition, ford gt, sema show

 Ford has built an all-new 2014 Transit Connect Wagon sleigh especially for Santa Claus.
 Ford has plenty of presents to give to nice kids all across the world so to get to all of them, he requires a new sleigh with maximum fuel economy and cargo space for the efficient delivery of all the presents.
 This concept sleigh is based on Ford’s Transit Connect Wagon.